 How to get emergency financial help

-If you need help with food, utilities, healthcare, housing, or something else, here are some of the best ways to get emergency financial help.
+If you need help with food, utilities, health care, housing, or something else, here are some of the best ways to get supplies or money to carry you through the crisis.

 Help with food supplies